Lipid bilayers - Part I: Self-assembly

 If your bilayer was formed in a plane other than the xy-plane, rotate the system so that it will (with gmx editconf

-).
+flag).
 In case you did not get a bilayer at all, you can continue the tutorial with the pre-formed one from dspc-bilayer.gro

 tau-p

 Because of potentially poor heat transfer across the membrane-water interface, it is recommended that the solvent and the membrane groups of particles each be coupled to their own thermostat, to prevent unequal heat accumulation.
-You can set that in your .mdp
+You can set that in your

 option.

 Buildup in numerical precision error may cause the system to gain overall momentum.
 This is undesirable because such translation will be interpreted as temperature by the thermostat, and result in an excessively cooled system.
-Such center-of-mass motion (COMM) is corrected using comm-mode = linear
+Such center-of-mass motion (COMM) is corrected using

 .
 When membranes are involved, it is also possible (even in the absence of precision errors, or when controlling for COMM) that the membrane phase gains momentum relative to the water phase.
-In this case, the COMM should be corrected for each phase separately, using the comm-grps
+In this case, the COMM should be corrected for each phase separately, using thecomm-grps

 option.
 In some applications, it may be needed to further correct for the COMM of each leaflet separately.

-Then prepare a .tpr file (gmx grompp etc
+modifications, prepare a .tpr

-) and run the simulation (gmx mdrun etc
+) and run the simulation (gmx mdrun ...

-If you have difficulty in running the simulation you may want to use the 30 ns trajectory already present in the subdirectory spontaneous-assembly/equilibration/
+; i.e. similar to what was done for the spontaneous assembly run above).
+If you do not want to wait for this simulation to finish, or if you have difficulty in running the simulation, you may want to use the 30 ns trajectory already present in the subdirectory worked/spontaneous-assembly/equilibration/

-of the worked example.
+of the worked example archive.

 From the latter simulation, we can calculate properties such as: